jcreek/HistoryExplorerChatGPTPlugin/README.md

 ```

 If you want to preview it in an actual ChatGPT-like experience, use [Chat CoPilot](https://github.com/microsoft/chat-copilot) and point it to the local endpoint at `http://localhost:7071/.well-known/ai-plugin.json` to add the plugin while this project is running.

-## Technical information

-This project makes use of whatever planner is the default for semantic skills in this type of project.
-Ideally it would make use of the new handlebars planner for generating multi-step plans, which uses Handlebars templates.
-This is instrumental in structuring historical narratives and interactions.
-For example, generating a story about a specific historical event or era.
-Unfortunately, with the release candidate releasing partway through the hackathon and a lack of documentation I was unable to work out how to switch to the new planner.

-Likewise, an assistant persona could be created to make GPT respond more like an old storyteller or historian, but this was also not possible due to the lack of documentation.
-The plan was to utilize templated assistant instructions for dynamically creating stories based on the historical context and user inputs.

-### Building the Time Travel Experience

-Users can select time periods, ask questions, or interact with the narrative.

-Interactive Narratives: Use GPT to create engaging dialogues and descriptions of historical events and figures.

-Dynamic Story Creation: Employ Handlebars templates to structure the narratives dynamically, allowing for user choices to influence the story flow.